flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 - **There is no such thing as perfect code**

-  It is likely that unless you were paying very careful attention to what you were doing that you made a mistake.
+  It is possible that, unless you were careful, you made a mistake.
 In which case you may have gotten an error such as the one below

   In Example 1 below, I deleted the last three characters on line 8 and got this message.
 As you can see, Python tells me exactly where my mistake is and what kind of error it is.

   Take some time and mess with this program.
 Delete different parts and try to run it and see the kind of errors you get.

-  My hope is that you'll get two things out of this: First, don't be afraid to make mistakes (although you will, of course, want to avoid them where possible) and secondly, when an error does happen, this should help you begin to be comfortable with how python reports errors and exceptions.
+  My hope is that you'll get two things out of this: First, don't be afraid to make mistakes (although you will, of course, want to avoid them where possible) and secondly, when an error does happen, this should help you begin to be comfortable with how Python reports errors and exceptions.
 We will cover these in more detail in a later lesson.

 **Example 1: Python Error Reporting**